intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 **OpenVinoInferenceSupportive**

 `OpenVinoInferenceSupportive` is an extending object of `InferenceSupportive` and focus on the implementation of loading pre-trained models, including tensorflow models and OpenVINO Intermediate Representations(IR).
-There are two backends to load a tensorflow model: TFNet and OpenVINO.
-For OpenVINO backend, [supported tensorflow models](#jump) are listed in the section of `doLoadTF` method of `InferenceModel` API above.